tanita8888/TetyanaM-Homework-1/README.md

 I like using Git, since the more I practice, the better I work in Git.
 I am working in the branch master now changig this text.
+I am going to merge branches B and master, and I suppose that a conflict will appear.